To minimize issues when updating Microsoft Flight Simulator, we recommend going through the checklist below before installing a new patch.

 AppData\Roaming\Microsoft Flight Simulator\Packages\Community

-Retail boxed version:
+Retail disc version:

 C:\Users\YourUsername\AppData\Local\MSFSPackages\Community

-NOTE: If you have installed the packages on a different drive than C: you'll need to look inside your custom installation folder instead.
+If you have installed the packages on a different drive than C: you'll need to look inside your custom installation folder instead.

 - Copy-cut (CTRL + X) the Community Folder